ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 27:40 [[start:1660330][end:1663366]] But it also set the stage for something *new.*
 [[start:1663548][end:1676380]] It set the stage for thinking about an agent who interacts with a computational process by giving it an input, and then looking at its output some time later.

-27:58 [[start:1678110][end:1686590]] And this, of course, will look familiar because I've included the blue ellipse, which is the **boundary**, which these days we call a "user interface."
+27:58 [[start:1678110][end:1686590]] And this, of course, will look familiar, because I've included the blue ellipse, which is the boundary, which these days we call a "**user interface**."
-[[start:1687490][end:1697700]] And the **user interface** just allows some finite action on the system, and then the ability to observe some finite response by the system.
+[[start:1687490][end:1697700]] And the user interface just allows some finite action on the system, and then the ability to observe some finite response by the system.
 [[start:1698150][end:1707574]] So we can now ask, "What can Alice determine by acting in some finite way, and then making some finite number of observations?" -
 28:27 [[start:1707612][end:1708200]] i.e.
 [[start:1708650][end:1713880]] receiving some finite number of outputs from the system that she's acting on.